gjgilbert/alderaan/README.md

 conda env create -n <ENV_NAME> -f environment.yml
 ```

-If <ENV_NAME> is not specified, the conda environment will be named "alderaan".
+If <ENV_NAME> is not specified, the conda environment will be named "alderaan-env".

 You can then activate your environment and safely pip install the package: